 Bus Fare to Nainital

-This will entirely depend on the type of Bus and whether it was a state run or by a private tour operator one.
-But at an average, a Delux Bus to Nainital will cost you about Rs.
+This will entirely depend on the type of Bus and whether it was a state-run or by a private tour operator.
+But on average, a Delux Bus to Nainital will cost you about Rs.
 600 from places like Delhi and Dehradun.
 An ordinary Bus ticket will cost close to Rs.
 300-400.

 Buses from Nainital